 The leaves of succulents are thick and fleshy.
-These plants are perfect for those who have difficulty remembering to water their plants.
-They thrive on small amounts of water.
+Succulent plants are perfect for those who have difficulty remembering to water their plants.
+Succulents thrive on small amounts of water.
 A succulent plant can live for years in a terrarium if it stays small.

 A succulent's roots will rot if they are overwatered.
-They should be watered once a week at most.
+Should water Them once a week at most.

 Open terrariums look amazing, but cacti do not last very long.
 Their needs are airflow and low humidity.

-The maintenance of closed terrariums is a bit more challenging.
-Nonetheless, they are worthwhile.
+Plants for sealed terrariums are a bit more challenging.
+Nonetheless, closed terrarium plants are worthwhile.
 In addition to being enclosed, they function as self-sustaining gardens.

 Plants like moisture and heat can be used to create a closed terrarium.
 It is important to remember that tropicals will eventually outgrow their vessel, so you will need to transplant them.

 Low-growing, compact plants are found in the Peperomia genus.
-While some have green leaves, others have leaves that are blushed with red or white.
-Humidity is the key to their success.
+While some have green leaves, others are blushed with red or white.
+Humidity is the key to the success of closed terrarium plants.

 Peperomia is home to over a thousand species, so there are many options to choose from!